 Emacs Config

-This is my publicly available Emacs configuration, updated regularly.
-I hope that it will be helpful for both new and experienced Emacs users.
+This is my personal Emacs configuration, shared publicly and updated regularly.
+I hope it serves as a helpful resource for you.

 Startup